Is critical illness insurance worth it?

 Critical illness cover is a form of life insurance designed to provide financial security if you become seriously ill or injured.
 If you're diagnosed with an illness covered by your policy, you typically receive a tax-free lump sum payment.

-These are level term life insurance policies.
-The payout amount remains the same for the whole policy term.
+If you take out a level-term life insurance policy, the payout amount remains the same for the whole policy term.

-Fixed payout: you know exactly how much money your beneficiaries would receive
+Fixed payout: You know exactly how much money your beneficiaries will receive

 These are decreasing term life insurance policies.
 The amount they pay out decreases over time.